onap/ccsdk-apps/sdnr/wireless-transport/code-Carbon-SR1/README.md

 HINT1: Not all applications, available under code/apps are integrated into code-Carbon-SR1/apps.
 HINT2: Modify the code under the *code* subdirectory.
 Modify in a way that it can be used in Boron and Carbon.

-This *code-Carbon-SR1* folder does compile the sources from *code* in a Opendayligh Cabron SR1 context.
+This *code-Carbon-SR1* folder does compile the sources from *code* in a Opendayligh Carbon SR1 context.
 Mainly the pom.xml files are adapted.
 Sources are used from *code* referenced by a symbolic link.

 ##Recommended structure